-Seahawks-Eagles notebook: Jadeveon Clowney among Seattle’s inactive players
+Hip injury forces Jadeveon Clowney to miss Seahawks’ game vs. Eagles

-PHILADELPHIA — Two weeks after his breakout game for the Seahawks, defensive end Jadeveon Clowney was unable to play for Seattle Sunday due to a hip/core muscle injury.
+PHILADELPHIA — Two weeks after his breakout game for the Seahawks, defensive end Jadeveon Clowney was unable to play for Seattle on Sunday due to a hip/core muscle injury.

+But the Seahawks insisted after their 17-9 victory over the Eagles that Clowney would not be out long.

+“We are very hopeful he will play next weekend,” general manager John Schneider said during his pregame show on the team’s flagship radio network, 710 ESPN Seattle.

-Clowney, who did not practice all week for the Seahawks, was one of Seattle’s seven inactive players for Sunday’s game against the Eagles.
-Clowney was in town already having traveled on Thursday to meet with Dr. William Meyers, a noted sports hernia/core muscle specialist.
+Clowney, who did not practice all last week, was one of Seattle’s seven inactive players for the game Sunday against the Eagles.
+Clowney was in Philadelphia already, having traveled Thursday to meet with Dr. William Meyers, a noted sports hernia/core muscle specialist.

+“He had some stuff that he had to go through that set him back a little bit,” Seahawks coach Pete Carroll said following the game.

-Seahawks general manager John Schneider confirmed during his pre-game radio show on the team’s flagship radio network that Clowney had met with Meyers, and categorized Clowney’s injury as “hip soreness” and said “it just didn’t come around quite fast enough.”
+Schneider categorized Clowney’s injury as “hip soreness” and said, “It just didn’t come around quite fast enough.”

-Coach Pete Carroll said Friday that Clowney was “off campus’’ getting his hip examined due to an injury that he said surfaced in the 27-24 overtime win over the 49ers last week.
+Carroll said Friday that Clowney was “off campus’’ getting his hip examined due to an injury that he said surfaced in the 27-24 overtime victory over the 49ers last week.

-However, Schneider indicated the injury is not a long-term concern saying “we are very hopeful he will play next weekend.”
-Seattle hosts the Minnesota Vikings next Monday.

 Clowney had played in all 10 games so far, starting eight.